rcl-ssl/docs/autorenew/installation.md

 ---

 # Installing AutoRenew Function
+**V6.0.10**

-In this section, you will learn how to install the **RCL Auto Renew Function** in an Azure account.
+In this section, you will learn how to install the [RCL AutoRenew Function](../autorenew/autorenew.md) in an Azure account.

 ## Install in Azure

-- Open the [Github Project Page ](https://github.com/rcl-ssl/RCL.AutoRenew) for the AutoRenew function , and in the **master** branch, click on the 'Deploy to Azure' button on the **README** page
+- Open the [Github Project Page ](https://github.com/rcl-ssl/RCL.AutoRenew.Function) for the AutoRenew function , and in the **master** branch, click on the 'Deploy to Azure' button on the **README** page

 ![install](../images/autorenew_installation/azure_deploy.PNG)

 - Create a new **Resource Group** and install the function app.
-Do not edit the 'Auto' settings.
+Do not edit the 'Auto Generated' settings.

 ![install](../images/autorenew_installation/azure_deploy2.PNG)